Finidi George

-Finidi George (born 15 April 1971) is a Nigerian professional football coach and former footballer who played as a winger.
+Finidi George (born 15 April 1971) is a Nigerian professional football coach and former player who played as a winger.
+He is the current head coach of Nigerian Professional Football League club Rivers United.

 After making a name for himself at Ajax in the Netherlands – being a leading figure in a team which won eight major titles, including the 1995 Champions League – he played several years in Spain with Real Betis, also having a brief spell in England before retiring.
 Finidi was a member of the Nigeria team during the 1990s, appearing in two World Cups.

 Club career

 Ajax

 Born in Port Harcourt, Finidi played for three clubs in his country.
 In 1993, he arrived at AFC Ajax alongside compatriot Nwankwo Kanu.
 His impact with the Amsterdam side was immediate as he scored four goals in 27 games to help them win the Eredivisie title, which was also achieved in the following two seasons; additionally, as a starter, he appeared in consecutive UEFA Champions League finals, winning the 1994–95 edition against AC Milan.